 To declare their eligibility for the exclusion,a debtor must check item 3 on the Statement of Your Current Monthly Income (122A-1) AND must also complete Part 2 of the Statement of Exemption for Presumption of Abuse Under 707(b)(2) (122A-1Supp).
 See the screen shots below.

-When a debtor claims the exclusion, both forms must be filed with the petition, however the Statement (122A-2Supp) must be filed using the separate event: Statement of Exemption from Presumption of Abuse Under Sec 707(b)(2) – Form 122A-1Supp event, located in the Misc.
+Both forms must be filed with the petition.
+However, the Statement of Exemption from Presumption of Abuse Under 707(b)(2) (122A-1Supp) form must be docketed separately from the petition using the Statement of Exemption from Presumption of Abuse Under Sec 707(b)(2) – Form 122A-1Supp event, located in the Misc.
 Events category.

 During the exclusion period, debtors are not required to file the Chapter 7 Means Test Calculation (122A-2).
 However, the form must be filed no later than 14 days after the date on which the exclusion period expires if the expiration occurs within the time specified by Rule 1017(e) for filing a motion pursuant to Section 707(b)(2).